You can easily import an Excel file into Python using Pandas. In order to accomplish this goal, you’ll need to use read_excel:

 And if you have a specific Excel sheet that you’d like to import, you may then apply:

-Suppose that you have the following table stored in Excel (where the Excel file name is ‘products‘):
+Suppose that you have the following table stored in an Excel file:

 product_name | price |